DennisZY/RCC_tetrad_constraints/README.md

 - alpha: the significance level of the Wishart test.
 - impure_train: When set to true, training data is also sampled from graphs that contain an impurity.
 - linear_train: When set to true, the data is generated with linear functions.
 Otherwise it is generated with non-linear functions.

+The results will be loaded in a CSV file in the experiment_results folder.